luispuerto/luispuerto-net/_posts/2017-12-08-disconnecting-the-dgpu-in-a-late-2011-macbook-pro-another-way.md

   - how to
   - macOS
 ---
-As I&#8217;ve told in the [previous post](http://luisspuerto.net/2017/12/my-macbook-pro-late-2011s-discrete-graphics-card-said-ciao-again/), the discrete graphic car of my MacBook Pro late 2011 is faulty and can be trusted any more.
+As I've told in the [previous post](http://luisspuerto.net/2017/12/my-macbook-pro-late-2011s-discrete-graphics-card-said-ciao-again/), the discrete graphic car of my MacBook Pro late 2011 is faulty and can be trusted any more.
 So I decided to disconnect it.

 Yesterday, I updated the system to 10.13.2 and although in the beginning everything was working fine without enforcing the dGPU disconnection, the graphic card later failed and I had to apply the fix again.
-For some reason the fix didn&#8217;t working as well as it was working before so after too much booting and trying I decided to take the middle way.
+For some reason the fix didn't working as well as it was working before so after too much booting and trying I decided to take the middle way.
 Besides, the GRUB soliton was nice, but it made the booting much more slower.

-What I&#8217;ve done basically is move the kexts from the extensions folder to other place and apply the wake up handle.
+What I've done basically is move the kexts from the extensions folder to other place and apply the wake up handle.

 In other words this are the steps.
-Please keep in mind that I&#8217;m running High Sierra in my machine.
+Please keep in mind that I'm running High Sierra in my machine.

   1. Reset the [SMC](https://support.apple.com/en-us/HT201295) and the [NVRAM](https://support.apple.com/en-us/HT204063).
   2. Boot your Mac on recovery single user mode (pressing and holding <span class="lang:sh highlight:0 decode:true crayon-inline">Cmd + S + R</span> ) and run the following commands. <pre class="lang:sh decode:true">$ nvram fa4ce28d-b62f-4c99-9cc3-6815686e30f9:gpu-power-prefs=%01%00%00%00